OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 the sig group head the settings for Multi-Pattern-Matcher (MPM) can be
 found: the MPM-context.

-As will be described again at the part 'Pattern matching settings', there are several MPM-algorithms of which can be chosen from.
+As will be described again in :ref:`pattern-matcher-settings`, there are several MPM-algorithms of which can be chosen from.
 Because every sig group head has its own MPM-context, some algorithms use a lot of memory.
-For that reason there is the option sgh-mpm-context to set whether the groups share one MPM-context, or to set that every group has its own MPM-context.
+For that reason there is the option ``sgh-mpm-context`` to set whether the groups share one MPM-context, or to set that every group has its own MPM-context.

 For setting the option sgh-mpm-context, you can choose from auto, full or single.
 The default setting is 'auto', meaning Suricata selects full or single based on the algorithm you use.
 'Full' means that every group has its own MPM-context, and 'single' that all groups share one MPM-context.
 The algorithm "ac" uses a single MPM-context if the Sgh-MPM-context setting is 'auto'.
 The rest of the algorithms use full in that case.

-The inspection-recursion-limit option has to mitigate that possible bugs in Suricata cause big problems.
+The ``inspection-recursion-limit`` option has to mitigate that possible bugs in Suricata cause big problems.
 Often Suricata has to deal with complicated issues.
 It could end up in an 'endless loop' due to a bug, meaning it will repeat its actions over and over again.
 With the